These 6 K-beauty trends will dominate skincare in 2022

 View this post on Instagram

-The quest for a healthy glow is quite popular — one of the primary trends in Korean beauty is being confident in one’s own skin and a focus on healthy skin.
+The quest for a healthy glow is quite popular — one of the primary K-beauty trends is being confident in one’s own skin and a focus on healthy skin.
 Instead of glass skin, go for a basic routine that includes nourishing and brightening ingredients such as propolis and hyaluronic acid.

 Plant ingredients